Celebrating International Day of Persons with Disabilities

 The College is committed to taking action to ensure it creates an environment for members, staff and the public that is accessible as possible.

-The recent refurbishment of the London headquarters includes enhanced accessibility and recognising of diversity.
+The refurbishment of the London headquarters includes enhanced accessibility and recognising of diversity.
 This includes hearing loops for hearing impaired who may be attending on-site events and full wheelchair access.